A flow approach to the monotonicity of shape functionals: Introduction

 The flow used in the proof of Theorem \ref{yangsheng2} is generated by the following time-dependent vector field:

 which represents the height stretching vector field.
-Applying a similar vector field, which generates a continuous deformation stretching one diagonal of the square, we can also prove the following new monotonicity result, which extends the result in \cite{HP} where the optimal lower bound for $\lambda_1(\cdot)|\cdot|$ on rhombuses was obtained. \begin{theorem} Let $\Omega_q$ be a rhombus, where $q\ge 1$ is the ratio of the lengths of the diagonals of a rhombus.
-Then for $q\ge 1$, with the equality being held if and only if $q=1$. \end{theorem} Theorem \ref{rhombustheoremc} not only allows us to compare the magnitudes of $T(\cdot)$ or $\lambda_1(\cdot)$ on two different rhombuses, but also gives a partial rigidity result that among rhombuses, squares are the unique stationary shapes along this deformation.
+Applying a similar vector field, which generates a continuous deformation stretching one diagonal of the square, we can also prove the following new monotonicity result, which extends the result in \cite{HP} where the optimal lower bound for $\lambda_1(\cdot)|\cdot|$ on rhombuses was obtained. \begin{theorem} Let $\Omega_q$ be a rhombus, where $q\ge 1$ is the ratio of the lengths of the diagonals of a rhombus (the longest diagonal over the shortest one).
+Then, for $q\ge 1$, with equality holding if and only if $q=1$. \end{theorem} Theorem \ref{rhombustheoremc} states that the normalized torsional rigidity $T(\Omega_q)/|\Omega_q|^2$ is non-increasing with respect to $q$, while the normalized eigenvalue $\lambda_1(\Omega_q)|\Omega_q|$ is non-decreasing with respect to $q$.
+Theorem \ref{rhombustheoremc} not only allows us to compare the magnitudes of $T(\cdot)$ or $\lambda_1(\cdot)$ on two different rhombuses, but also gives a partial rigidity result that among rhombuses, squares are the unique stationary shapes along the diagonal-stretching flow.

-Another reason we consider rhombuses is the following.
-It is well known that any quadrilateral can be transformed into a rhombus through two standard steps of Steiner Symmetrization.
+Another reason for considering rhombuses is their role in the symmetrization of quadrilaterals.
+It is well known (see for example \cite[Sec 3.3]{Henrot}) that any quadrilateral can be transformed into a rhombus through two standard steps of Steiner Symmetrization.
 Then, with an additional step of Steiner Symmetrization, it can be turned into a rectangle.
-To prove that the square uniquely maximizes $T(\cdot)$ or minimizes $\lambda_1(\cdot)$ among quadrilaterals with a given area, the traditional approach involves repeatedly symmetrizing the rectangle and the rhombus to generate a sequence of shapes that progressively approximate a square.
+To prove that the square uniquely maximizes $T(\cdot)$ or minimizes $\lambda_1(\cdot)$ among quadrilaterals with a given area, the standard approach involves repeatedly symmetrizing the rectangle and the rhombus to generate a sequence of shapes that progressively approximate a square.
 Theorem \ref{rhombustheoremc} gives a new proof of this result by demonstrating the monotonicity properties of $T(\cdot)$ and $\lambda_1(\cdot)$ through the one-step stretching or compressing deformation transforming a rhombus into a square.

 0.2cm Now we continue to consider Question \ref{kq2} on triangles.
 First, given two non-equilateral triangles with the same area, if they share one same side, then by the continuous Steiner symmetrization, we are able to compare the values of $T(\cdot)$ and $\lambda_1(\cdot)$ on the two shapes.